Nationals vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (9-6) will take the mound for the Brewers, his 22nd start of the season.
+- The Brewers will hand the ball to Freddy Peralta (6-8) for his 21st start of the season.

-- Burnes will look to finish five or more innings for the 20th start in a row.
+- Peralta will look to finish five or more innings for the 11th start in a row.

-- In 21 appearances this season, he has finished five without allowing an earned run.
+- He has four appearances this season with zero earned runs allowed out of his 20 chances this season.

 |Opponent